una/personal-goals/happy-moments/2016_happy-moments.md

 07/06/2016
 ---
 I worked in a Starbucks today and did some grocery shopping at Whole Foods.
 Seems like a pretty normal day -- it was, but it was really enjoyable.
 I got a bunch of fresh food and meats and vegetables to cook this week.
 I'm happy to be cooking again in my kitchen after several weeks of mostly eating out.

+07/07/2016
+---
+I went grocery shopping today (finally!).
+It was way more fun than it should have been because I hadn't gone in so long.
+I even picked up my favorite rice-free sushi from Whole Foods, and cant wait to cook!

+07/08/2016
+---
+I stayed in tonight (woo!
+Friday!) but got some work done instead (specifically, going through that ES6 crash-course/refresher and building a Reveal Caniuse extension-type-thing).
+I also bought and filled out a 2016-17 planner with some flight infos!

+07/09/2016
+---
+Tonight I saw a Master Pancake version of Raiders of the Lost Arc with a few friends at the Alamo Drafthouse (this is a comedy group that uses a movie as its basis).
+It was really funny and I got a tequila-infused chocolate milkshake (it was great, I swear), and then we went out dancing on 6th street.

+07/10/2016
+---
+Today I got brunch at Geraldine's with Alex and afterward went down the street to Bar 96 to watch the Euro cup final (Portugal v.
+France).
+Portugal won!
+Yay!
+I was rooting for them since we were just in Portugal and missing it a ton already.

+07/11/2016
+---
+I planned to do a little Pokewalk outside of downtown to get some pokemon today.
+Alex ended up picking me up and we both went to Mueller park where we hung out for 2 hours to catch some, and I reached level 5!
+It was so nice of him to hang out with me that long while I played despite him having 0 interest in Pokemon.

+07/12/2016
+---
+PokemonGO stops opened in Austin!
+Today was such a fun day!
+I ended up walking all the way home through north Austin, the University of Texas, Burnet Road, and ended up at the Capitol, playing Pokemon with a bunch of players (and my friend who came to meet me) where lures were set up all night!

+07/13/2016
+---
+So now that there are Pokemon stops in downtown, its been super easy to power up!
+I took a walk during lunch to collect Pokemon.
+It felt great :)

+07/14/2016
+---
+Tonight I went to Blues on the Green (finally!) with Alex and some of his friends.
+This event is HUGE -- its crazy how many people attend.
+We got gyros and listened to music and hung out in Zilker park.

+07/15/2016
+---
+Today I took the train up to the Domain to hang out for Jefferson's going away happy hour at Dogwood.
+We got drinks, then had dinner at Gloria's, and another group went to go see the movie Finding Dory.
+It was a fun Friday.

+07/16/2016
+---
+I went on an extended Pokemon hunt today with Troy!
+I walked to Auditorium Shores and we hung out there for a while before moving on.
+It was so hot I jumped in the fountain (yes, an outdoor fountain full of children), and regret nothing.

+07/17/2016
+---
+I went on another winery tour today for my birthday with a group of friends!
+We did brunch first and then visited 3 wineries.
+One of the wineries had peach and also jalepeño wine.
+It was really.. interesting.
+And they had the people celebrating birthdays take a shot of all of the (6) wines we tasted there (which was surprisingly good).

+07/18/2016
+---
+Today a bunch of us got together for Lauren's house closing happy-hour-type-thing.
+Afterward I got gellato with Brian and Troy and we went down to auditorium shores to hunt for some charmanders.

+07/19/2016
+---
+What a glorious day!
+I found my keys!
+They are not lost!
+And I ate or Koriente for the first time.
+It's really yummy :) I got a meal there which I took to the Capital to "Poke Picnic" at.